Ronny Deila: Vålerenga

 On 13 July 2016, Deila signed a four-year contract with Vålerenga, starting 1 January 2017.
 Vålerenga spent most of Deila's first season struggling just above the relegation places in the league.
 His predecessor, Kjetil Rekdal, described the team's season as a "failure" and expressed concern they may be relegated.
 Football analyst and former player Bernt Hulsker described the team as being "exceptionally weak".
 The side eventually finished mid-table, in eighth place, still far below Deila's expressed aim at the start of the season of a top-three place.

 Vålerenga continued to perform poorly into Deila's second season, and a run of only one win in seven games saw them languishing in eighth place at the end of October 2018.
 Deila admitted to considering his position at the club, stating "I am going to take time and reflect on this.
 Something has gone very wrong".
 A 2–1 win over Ranheim on the last day of the season saw Vålerenga finish in sixth place.

 New York City FC

-On 6 January 2020, Deila was appointed head coach of New York City FC of Major League Soccer on a three-year deal.
-He made his debut on 21 February in the last 16 first leg of the CONCACAF Champions League away to A.D.
-San Carlos in Costa Rica, a 5–3 win.
-The team finished the season by qualifying for the MLS Cup Playoffs, and lost on penalties in the first round at Orlando City SC.
+On 6 January 2020, Deila was appointed head coach of New York City of Major League Soccer on a three-year deal.
+He made his debut on 21 February in the last 16 first leg of the CONCACAF Champions League away to San Carlos in Costa Rica, a 5–3 win.
+The team finished the season by qualifying for the MLS Cup Playoffs, and lost on penalties in the first round at Orlando City.

 Under Deila's guidance, NYCFC won MLS Cup 2021, as they defeated Portland Timbers in the final match with a 4–2 win on penalties, after a 1–1 scoreline in extra time.